 CHARLIE H. CAMPBELL

-is an ordained pastor (with Calvary Chapel), author, and founder of the ABR Apologetics Ministry (AlwaysBeReady.com).
+is a pastor (Calvary Chapel Association), author, and founder of the ABR Apologetics Ministry (AlwaysBeReady.com).
 Since founding ABR in 2005, he has spoken at hundreds of churches on a wide variety of topics related to the defense of the Christian faith.
-Prior to ABR, Charlie was an instructor at Calvary Chapel Bible College (Murrieta, CA) and the Director of The School of Ministry at Calvary Vista, his home church—where he taught courses on apologetics, world religions and cults, systematic theology, eschatology, church history, hermeneutics, and evangelism (1997–2005).
+Prior to ABR, Charlie was an instructor at Calvary Chapel Bible College in Murrieta, CA and the Director of The School of Ministry at Calvary Vista, his home church—where he taught courses on apologetics, world religions and cults, systematic theology, eschatology, church history, hermeneutics, and evangelism (1997–2005).
 His books have been endorsed by Norman Geisler, Charles Colson, Chuck Smith, Ed Hindson, Nancy DeMoss, and others.
 He resides in sunny San Diego, California, where he grew up, with his wife Anastasia and their five kids.

 • Charlie Campbell’s books, videos & online apologetics course